This tried-and-tested restaurant-style Instant Pot Butter Chicken recipe is easy to prepare yet yields authentic, deep flavor and tender chicken!

 Whenever I go to Indian or Pakistani restaurants, I’m inclined to order either butter chicken or chicken tikka masala.
 As much as I want to try different menu items, those rich, creamy, tomato-based curries are hard to pass up.

 So guess what?
-I’ve taken my personal restaurant favorite and made it easy to achieve at home in your instant pot or pressure cooker.
+I’ve taken my personal restaurant favorite and made it easy to achieve at home in your or pressure cooker.

 You’ll love this Instant Pot Butter Chicken Recipe because…

 - It’s super easy!
 I actually taught this recipe at a cooking and food photography class and everyone was awed at how easy it was to make.